 Spending a day at the beautiful Swiss location of Lugano is perfect for those who are staying in the area or are passing through.
 This ultimate self guided Lugano walking route is for those who enjoy walking, have a full day in Lugano and not afraid of heights or boats.
 So make sure you have your comfy walking shoes are on, camera in your hand and you’re ready for exploring this beautiful location of Switzerland.

-This 1 day itinerary is written based on experience, sharing a fantastic itinerary that you can do with friends, family and loved ones who only have 1 full day to experience Lugano.
+This 1 day itinerary is written based on our personal experience, sharing a fantastic itinerary that you can do with friends, family and loved ones who only have 1 full day to experience Lugano.

 Lugano Walking Route